 Double-barrel transverse colostomy (Figures 4 and 5): When creating a double-barrel colostomy, the surgeon divides the bowel completely.
 Each opening is brought to the surface as a separate stoma.
 The 2 stomas may or may not be separated by skin.
 Here, too, one opening puts out stool and the other puts out only mucus (this smaller stoma is called a mucus fistula).
 Sometimes the end of the inactive part of the bowel is sewn closed and left inside the belly.
 Then there is only one stoma.
 The mucus from the resting portion of the bowel comes out through the rectum.

 The newly formed transverse colostomy

 Right after surgery, your colostomy may be covered with bandages or it may have a clear pouch over it.
 The type of pouch used right after surgery is usually different from those you will use at home.
 Before you look at your colostomy for the first time, keep in mind that it may be quite swollen after surgery; there may also be bruises and stitches.
 While a stoma normally is moist and pink or red in color, it may be darker at first.
 Your stoma will change a lot as it heals.
 It will get smaller and any discoloration will go away, leaving a moist red or pink stoma.
 This may take several weeks.

-You will soon notice that, but you can usually tell when your colostomy is going to pass stool or gas, you cannot control it.
+You will soon notice that, although you can usually tell when your colostomy is going to pass stool or gas, you cannot control it.
 Your colostomy does not have a valve-like sphincter muscle like your anus does.
 Because of this, you will need to wear a pouch over your colostomy to collect the output.
 Your ostomy nurse or doctor will help you find a pouching system that is right for you.
 This is also discussed in more detail later in the section "Choosing a pouching system."

 Managing a transverse colostomy